AviatrixSystems/Docs/HowTos/cloudformation_condition_howto.rst

 AWS CloudFormation is a popular tool to automate AWS resource management.
 There are situations when you need to create a resource or specify a property based on the value of input parameters.
-You may use `Condition Functions <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html>`_ to address such types of requirement.
+You may use `Condition Functions <https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-conditions.html>`_ to address such types of requirements.

 Here is an example of how to use Conditions in a CloudFormation script.

 In this example, we want to specify "unlimited", a CPU credit property that only applies to t2/t3 series instances when a user selects such instance type.
 If the user input is not t2 series, for example, m4 series, the CPU credit property cannot be specified as it does not exist.

-The code to define a condition that tests if the input parameter is t2.large, t2.xlarge or t2.2xlarge is as follows.
+The code to define a condition that tests if the input parameter is t2.large, t2.xlarge, or t2.2xlarge is as follows.

 ::